whereswaldon/kfreestyle2d/README.md

 those keys.
 If you care how it works, keep reading.
 If not, skip to the Build instructions.

+## Supported Systems

+`kfreestyle2d` itself only depends on the Linux kernel.
+If you run Linux with `uinput` version 4 or later, you should be fine.

+The automatic execution of `kfreestyle2d` currently depends on `udev` and `systemd`.
+If you run a system that uses a different init system or device manager, we'd love some help with automatic installation procedures on those systems.

 ## How it works

 The multimedia keys seem not to be understood properly by the `hid-generic`